adaptyteam/adapty-docs/versioned_docs/version-3.0/api/client-api-objects.md

 ---
-title: API Objects for export of analytics
+title: API Objects for exporting analytics data
+toc_max_heading_level: 3
 ---
 Adapty API has JSON objects so you can understand a response structure and wrap it into your code.